 The Company has adopted the code provisions ("Code Provisions") of the Corporate Governance Code and Corporate Governance Report (hereinafter referred to as the "Code") as set out in Appendix 14 to the Rules (the "Listing Rules") Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Stock Exchange") as the guidelines for corporate governance of the Company.
-During the year ended 31 December 2018, the Company has fully complied with all Code Provisions and where applicable, the recommended best practices prescribed in the Code, except for the following deviations:
+During the year ended 31 December 2019, the Company has fully complied with all Code Provisions and where applicable, the recommended best practices prescribed in the Code.